jmfranck/acert.github.io/VirtualBox.md

 ### Requirements
 * **Any** 64bit operating system (unfortunately, 32bit OS not supported).
 * Administrative/root access on your laptop.
+* *On Linux boxes*, it seems that the distribution's package for the kernel headers (eg., on debian this is linux-headers-amd64) is required.

 ### Installation Instructions